numpy/numpy/doc/source/user/tutorial-svd.rst

 other rows would be multiplied by the zeros corresponding to the singular values we eliminated from this approximation.

-To see if this approximation makes sense in our image, we must use a colormap from `matplotlib` corresponding to the color we wish to see in each individual image (otherwise, `matplotlib` will default to a colormap that does not correspond to the real data).
+To see if this approximation makes sense in our image, we should use a colormap from `matplotlib` corresponding to the color we wish to see in each individual image (otherwise, `matplotlib` will default to a colormap that does not correspond to the real data).